Hey, mama! I’m Kristine.

-I’m also the blessed wife of David and busy mama to our four amazing kids — Nathan, Matthew, Ava, + Eliana (“Ellie”).
+I’m also the blessed wife of David and busy mama to our four amazing kids — Nathan, Matthew, Ava, and Eliana (“Ellie”).

-I work at home part time in the mornings before my kids wake up for the day, and then, fueled by prayer and coffee, I spend the rest of my day homeschooling my kids, keeping the household running as smoothly as I can, and of course, blogging here at Smart Living Mama.
+I work at home part time in the mornings as on online ESL teacher before my kids wake up for the day.
+Then, fueled by prayer and coffee, I spend the rest of my day homeschooling my kids, keeping the household running as smoothly as I can, and of course, blogging here at Smart Living Mama.

 The love of my life is my amazing husband, David.

 He is my heart, my best friend, and my biggest supporter.
 He’s a faithful man of God and a prayer warrior.
 David was the one who introduced me to Jesus, and my life has never been the same.

 We met at work in early 2002, and we quickly became friends as he spent the next few months teaching me a Bible study.
 By the end of the year, I had fallen in love with the Lord…and eventually fell in love with David as well.
 We were married in the summer of 2004 and I thank God every day for bringing this man into my life.

 I love the Lord with all my heart.

 I gave my life over to Jesus more than 16 years ago and it was the best thing I’ve ever done.
 I’m passionate about glorifying God in all that I do and I strive to live each day pleasing Him as best as I can.
 But as an imperfect child of God, I often fall short.
 Thankfully, He loves me anyway and his mercies flow freely (thank you, Lord!)

 My Journey to Motherhood